 What is a doorstep scam?

 A doorstep scam (or doorstep fraud) involves someone coming to your home and knocking on the door, with the aim of tricking you or your relative out of money.
-There can be added pressure with face to face interaction, which can sometimes be more challenging than dealing with phone scams, postal scams and online scams.
-There are lots of honest doorstep sellers but there is a fine line between a scammer and an unscrupulous trader.
+There can be added pressure with face-to-face interaction, which can sometimes be more challenging than dealing with phone scams, postal scams and online scams.
+There are lots of honest doorstep sellers, but there is a fine line between a scammer and an unscrupulous trader.

 Scammers usually have the gift of the gab and will try to smooth talk you with a convincing story.
-Or they might be pushy and intimidating trying to get you to sign a contract or buy something you don’t want.
+Or they might be pushy and intimidating, trying to get you to sign a contract or buy something you don’t want.
 Their main aim is to trick you out of money or gain access to your home to steal valuables.
 Either way, the key is not to let them in and report them as soon as possible.
 Follow our tips below to prevent doorstep scams.

 How big is the problem?

-Doorstep scams account for around 5% of all scams, according to recent research by Citizens Advice.
+Doorstep scams account for around 5% of all scams, according to research by Citizens Advice.
 Scammers often target older people for doorstep scams, they are more likely to be at home all day and scammers might find it easier to intimidate them.
-In fact, 85% of victims of doorstep scams are aged 65 and over according to National Trading Standards.
+In fact, 85% of victims of doorstep scams are aged 65 and over, according to National Trading Standards.

 Common doorstep scams

 - The scam: a trader will come to your home and say that you need work done.
-This might be new paving, a new driveway but a common favourite is to say that you have a hole in your roof or your guttering is coming down - something that you can’t easily check yourself.
+This might be new paving or a new driveway, but a common favourite is to say that you have a hole in your roof or your guttering is coming down - something that you can’t easily check yourself.
 They’ll say that it’s really urgent and if you don’t have it fixed, your house will fall down, the roof will leak or it will end up costing you lots of money.
 They’ll put pressure on you to have the work done now.